CesiumGS/3d-tiles/extensions/3DTILES_content_gltf/README.md

 <!-- omit in toc -->
 ### Instanced 3D Model (i3dm)

-[Instanced 3D Model](../../specification/TileFormats/Instanced3DModel) instances a glTF model (embedded or external) and provides per-instance transforms and batch IDs.
+[Instanced 3D Model](../../specification/TileFormats/Instanced3DModel) instances a glTF asset (embedded or external) and provides per-instance transforms and batch IDs.

+* `RTC_CENTER` can instead be stored in a glTF node translation.
-* [`EXT_mesh_gpu_instancing`](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Vendor/EXT_mesh_gpu_instancing) may be used to instance glTF nodes.
+* [`EXT_mesh_gpu_instancing`](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Vendor/EXT_mesh_gpu_instancing) may be used to instance glTF assets.
 The extension supports per-instance translations, rotations, and scales.
-* `RTC_CENTER` can instead be stored in a glTF node translation.
 * Batch Table and Batch IDs can be represented using [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/blob/3d-tiles-next/extensions/2.0/Vendor/EXT_feature_metadata).
 Per-instance and multi-instance metadata is supported.
 * `EAST_NORTH_UP` is not directly supported, but can be represented using per-instance rotations.

 <!-- omit in toc -->
 ### Point Cloud (pnts)

-[Point Cloud](../../specification/TileFormats/PointCloud) can be represented as a glTF using the primitive mode `0` (`POINT`).
+[Point Cloud](../../specification/TileFormats/PointCloud) can be represented as a glTF using the primitive mode `0` (`POINTS`).

+* `RTC_CENTER` can instead be stored in a glTF node translation.
 * Feature table properties like `POSITION`, `COLOR`, and `NORMAL` may be stored as glTF attributes.
 * [`EXT_meshopt_compression`](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Vendor/EXT_meshopt_compression) and [`KHR_mesh_quantization`](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_mesh_quantization) may be used for point cloud compression. [`3DTILES_draco_point_compression`](../3DTILES_draco_point_compression) is not directly supported in glTF because [`KHR_draco_mesh_compression`](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_draco_mesh_compression) only supports triangle meshes.
-* `RTC_CENTER` can instead be stored in a glTF node translation.
 * Batch Table and Batch IDs can be represented using [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_feature_metadata).
 The extension supports both per-point metadata and multi-point metadata in the same glTF.
 * `CONSTANT_RGBA` is not directly supported in glTF, but can be represented by using per-point colors or runtime styling using [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/blob/3d-tiles-next/extensions/2.0/Vendor/EXT_feature_metadata).